ytdl-org/youtube-dl/.github/ISSUE_TEMPLATE_tmpl.md

 ### Description of your *issue*, suggested solution and other information

 Explanation of your *issue* in arbitrary form goes here.
 Please make sure the [description is worded well enough to be understood](https://github.com/rg3/youtube-dl#is-the-description-of-the-issue-itself-sufficient).
 Provide as much context and examples as possible.
-If work on your *issue* required an account credentials please provide them or explain how one can obtain them.
+If work on your *issue* requires an account credentials please provide them or explain how one can obtain them.